A Perturbation Approach to Unconstrained Linear Bandits: Towards lower bounds for uBLO

 Thus, proving the conjecture seems to require constructing a single loss sequence that simultaneously forces $\Omega(\sqrt{dT})$ regret due to uniform exploration across all directions and prevents overly aggressive exploitation, in the sense of limiting how much the learner can scale up.
 Achieving this joint property appears non-trivial with standard randomization-hammer techniques, which underlie both lower bounds here.

-\paragraph{Norm adaptivity.} Our partial lower bound result on the dimension dependence does not explain the apparent $\sqrt d$ gap in upper bounds between the oblivious and adaptive comparator norm settings.
-Whether a genuine dimension-dependent gap should exist between these two notions of adversary remains open.
+\textbf{Norm adaptivity.} Our preliminary results do not explain the $\sqrt d$ gap in the upper bounds between the oblivious and norm-adaptive comparator settings.
+Whether this gap is intrinsic remains open.
+More fundamentally, it is still unclear what assumptions on the adversary are appropriate for deriving lower bounds in the norm-adaptive setting.

-However, to address this question it is also important to identify a meaningful formulation of lower bounds in the norm-adaptive setting.
-A natural first attempt is to constrain the expected comparator norm, e.g., $\E\|u\|=M$.
-This is insufficient: suppose an algorithm enforces uniform exploration with probability at least $\gamma$ at each round, and let $E$ be the event that \emph{all} rounds are exploratory (so $\mathbb{P}(E)=p\coloneqq\gamma^T$), in which case the learner's cumulative reward is essentially $0$, but if the adversary sets $\|u\| \;=\; M p^{-1}\ind{E}$ then

-This does not contradict upper bounds such as \eqref{eq::regret_scaleosmd}, since here $\log\|u\|=\Theta(T)$.
-Nonetheless, the construction is uninformative: it relies on an extreme, low-probability coupling between $u$ and the learner's internal randomness.
-This suggests that nontrivial norm-adaptive lower bounds should impose stronger constraints than $\E\|u\|=M$ alone, for instance combining it with an (unknown) almost-sure bound $\|u\|\le B$ to control terms such as $\log\|u\|$.
+To illustrate the difficulty, consider the idea of controlling only the expected comparator norm, say $\E\|u\|=M$.
+We argue that this assumption is too weak to yield lower bounds that are meaningfully comparable with our upper bounds.

+Consider, for simplicity, a policy that enforces uniform exploration with probability at least $\gamma$ at each round\footnote{The same idea can be extended to broader policy classes, but this assumption keeps the example transparent.}, and assume that the loss sequence and post-hoc comparator norms can be coupled with the realized learner's internal randomness.
+Let $E$ be the event that all rounds are exploratory, and write $p\coloneqq\mathbb P(E)\geq \gamma^T$.
+Then, we can observe that the adversary can both enforce the learner's expected cumulative reward to be zero\footnote{e.g. starting with a constant unit loss at first, and switching to $0$ after the first non-exploratory round}, and guarantee that

+This does not contradict comparator-dependent upper bounds such as \eqref{eq::regret_scaleosmd}, since on the event \(E\) the realized comparator norm is \(M/p\), so \(\log\|u\|\) may be of order \(T\).
+However, the construction is uninformative, as it obtains a linear lower bound only by coupling an exponentially large comparator norm with an exponentially unlikely event.
+This suggests that sharper restrictions on $\norm{u}$ are needed to characterize the difficulty of uBLO in the norm-adaptive setting.